hyperhq/docs.hypercontainer.io/README.md

 # About Hyper

-Hyper is a **Hypervisor-agnostic Docker Runtime** that allows you to run Docker images on any hypervisor (KVM, Xen, etc.).
+Hyper is a **Hypervisor-agnostic Docker Engine** that allows you to run Docker images on any hypervisor (KVM, Xen, etc.).

 Technically speaking,